 In the summer of 2019, he helped lead the USA to a gold medal as an assistant coach for the 2019 USA Basketball Men’s U16 National Team, and he was a court coach at the 2019 USA Men's Junior National Team July minicamp.

 He also has served as a court coach at the 2018 USA Men’s U17 World Cup Team training camp, he was a gold-medal winning assistant coach for USA Basketball at the 2015 FIBA Americas U16 Championship and he has been a coach at the 2014, 2015, 2018 and 2019 USA Basketball Men’s Junior National Team October Minicamps.

-Additionally, he was named as an assistant coach for the 2016 USA U17 World Cup Team but was not able to do so after being hired as an assistant coach at Georgia State University in April 2016.
+Additionally, he was named as an assistant coach for the 2016 USA U17 World Cup Team but was not able to participate after being hired as an assistant coach at Georgia State University in April 2016.

-White recently completed his first season as head boys basketball coach as well as the associate director of athletics at Pace Academy (May 2018 to present).
-In 2018-19, he led the Knights to a 20-9 overall record and the first round of the state tournament.
+In his first campaign in 2018-19, he led the Knights to a 20-9 overall record and the first round of the state tournament.

 The 2014 USA Today All-USA Coach of the Year, White guided Miller Grove to the 2009-2012 Georgia Class 4A titles and the 2013 and 2014 Georgia Class 5A championships.

-His final season at Miller Grove in 2015-16 was one of his most impressive, as his team finished 31-3 and earning a bid to the Dick’s National’s tournament, and he was named the 2016 National High School Coaches Association Coach of the Year.
+His final season at Miller Grove in 2015-16 was one of his most impressive, as his team finished 31-3 and earned a bid to the Dick’s National’s tournament.
+He was named the 2016 National High School Coaches Association Coach of the Year.

 White’s 2014-15 squad captured the 2015 regional championship and finished the year 27-4 record.